-Today's most systems utilize the PCI-E 3.0 bus for connecting storage devices to the CPUs.
-With the new PCI-E 5.0 specification, the performance will increase tremendously compared to PCI-E 3.0 standard (4X throughput), requiring new storage technologies to get maximum performance from the entire system.
-While current storage systems may have an unbalanced architecture, as one of the main sub-systems cannot deliver or analyze data as fast as other components can, future servers that incorporate PCI-E 5.0 and next generation CPUs will be fully able to take advantage of E1.S and E1.L storage technology.
-The challenge with the design of future high end systems is to cool the CPUs and GPUs (if installed).
+Today's systems utilize the PCIe 5.0 bus for connecting storage devices to the CPUs.
+With the new PCIe 5.0 specification, the performance will increase tremendously compared to the PCIe 4.0 standard (2X throughput), requiring new storage technologies to get maximum performance from the entire system.
+While current storage systems may have an unbalanced architecture, as one of the main sub-systems cannot deliver or analyze data as fast as other components can, future servers that incorporate PCIe 5.0 and next-generation CPUs will be fully able to take advantage of E3.S storage technology.
+The challenge with the design of future high-end systems is to cool the CPUs and GPUs (if installed).
 While liquid cooling remains an option, most racks of servers will still be utilizing air cooling.
 Thus, the density and placement of the storage hardware for easy serviceability will be essential for overall system operation.
 Since most servers today move air from the front to the back, serviceable storage components will reside at the system's front and must not block airflow.